naiaraap/Predicting_Inventory_Demand_project/README.md

 The generated graphics are in the "graphs" folder and the text output, in the "statistic" folder, "Statistic.txt" file.
 The project documentation with the scripts, outputs and step-by-step description is in the file "InventoryDemand.pdf".

-Computer specifications:
+Computer specifications:<br/>
-Operational System: Linux, Ubuntu v.18.04.1
+Operational System: Linux, Ubuntu v.18.04.1<br/>
 CPU Capacity: 3100MHz.